 Final exam (20%)

-The work of this course consists in thinking and reaching conclusions together in class, not in learning information on your own.
+The work of this course consists in thinking and reaching conclusions together in class, not learning information on your own.
 This is only possible with your consistent preparation, attendance, and participation.
 There is therefore a severe grade penalty for excessive absences.
 If you will not be able to attend regularly, please drop the course.
 You will be allowed to miss up to four classes without penalty, after the deadline for adding classes.
 Every absence beyond your first four will result in a reduction of your final course grade by one half of a letter grade.
-For example, if your course grade would have been a B, but you missed six classes (two more than allowed), you would be down to a C. Please note that there is no limit to this penalty, so if you miss enough classes you will quickly drop down to an F in the course, regardless of your grades on papers and the exam.
-I fully expect that you will occasionally (i.e. up to four times) be unable to attend class for one reason or another, so it is not necessary to apologize or provide any excuse for your absences.
-On the other hand, if a serious ongoing personal or health situation will result in four or more absences during the term, please do talk to me about it, and I will be as supportive as I can.
+For example, if your course grade would have been a B, but you missed six classes (two more than allowed), you would be down to a C. Please note that there is no limit to this penalty, so if you miss enough classes you will quickly drop down to an F in the course, regardless of your grades on assignments.
+I fully expect that you will occasionally (up to four times) be unable to attend class for one reason or another, so it is not necessary to apologize or provide any excuse for your absences.
+On the other hand, if a serious ongoing personal or health situation will result in four or more absences during the term, please do talk to me about it as soon as possible, and I will be as supportive as I can.
 Absences that result from religious observances will be not be counted, and exams or work falling on religious holidays may be rescheduled without penalty; please let me know in advance, as soon as you are able to determine that a holiday may conflict with class.

-Please note that I will usually take attendance just before class begins, so if you arrive after class has begun, you will be irrevocably recorded as absent unless you check in with me after class, in which case I will record you as merely late.
+I will usually take attendance just before class begins, so if you arrive after class has begun you will be irrevocably recorded as absent unless you check in with me after class, in which case I will record you as merely late.
 Please don’t be embarrassed about doing this; I’m not offended by your lateness.
 Nevertheless, since arriving late can undermine your learning and can be distracting to other students, I may decide to count each lateness as a fraction of an absence if lateness becomes a recurring problem.

 Academic honesty (all or nothing)

-Course evaluation (a moral requirement)
+Student experience survey (a moral requirement)